 If you are a student from the Isle of Man or the Channel Islands, your tuition fees will also be £9,250.

 The University reserves the right to increase Home and EU Undergraduate and PGCE tuition fees in line with any inflationary or other increase authorised by the Secretary of State for future years of study.

 As well as tuition fees, you will also need to consider the cost of your accommodation each year whilst you study at university.
-Visit our accommodation webpages for further details about our Halls of Residence.
+Visit our accommodation pages for further details about our Halls of Residence.

 We have a range of scholarships to help with the cost of your studies.
 Visit our scholarships page to find out more.

-The International tuition fees for 2018/19 are £11,400 for full-time undergraduate courses.
+The International Tuition fees for 2024/25 are £12,500.

 Visit our International fees page for more information.

-This course is also available as a Combined Honours degree with the following subjects:
+This course is only available as a Combined Honours degree with the following subjects: